mikeal/couchcache/README.md

 ## Warning

 This is alpha, you probably don't want to use this in production.
+No REALLY, don't use this in production, it's still quite experimental.

 ## Installation